How to Remove a Tick?

 What to do when a tick’s mouthparts or head gets stuck in the skin?

 Don’t panic.
-As said before, the main risk of disease transmission comes from the tick’s body, not the mouth parts.
+As mentioned, the main risk of disease transmission comes from the tick’s body, not the mouth parts.
 However, it’s advisable to see a healthcare provider to get the remaining parts removed.

 What to do if you can’t remove a tick yourself?